 These independent businesses are sometimes staffed by a single person – the business owner – though successful businesses can expand and hire a roster of bookkeepers.
 Thanks to the internet, some businesses even operate entirely remotely, never meeting with clients in person.
 In these instances, the bookkeepers on staff can also be located remotely.
 This remote situation increases a business’ access to potential clients, making for a larger client base.

-The accounting industry is evolving and changing, and MYOB identifies multiple trends that are currently shaping the industry.
+The accounting industry is evolving and changing, and MYOB identifies multiple trends currently shaping the industry.
 Bookkeepers are increasingly becoming more of a voice in business strategy, rather than being called on strictly for number crunching services.
-Bookkeepers who don’t only monitor and create reports, but who then analyze those reports and make recommendations on strategic decisions, are more valuable to businesses today and can make a big difference in a business’ performance.
+Bookkeepers who don’t only monitor and create reports but then analyze those reports and make recommendations on strategic decisions are more valuable to businesses today and can make a big difference in a business’ performance.

-The employment industry is changing, and with a near-constant focus on productivity, it’s important for bookkeepers to prioritize a work-life balance.
+The employment industry is changing, and with a near-constant focus on productivity, bookkeepers need to prioritize a work-life balance.
 Bookkeepers are becoming more selective about the clients they take on, realizing how important it is for a client to be a good fit for their business, and vice-versa.

 Who is the target market for a bookkeeping business?

-At the basic level, bookkeeping businesses market to business owners who need professional help in maintaining and preparing their financial statements and records.
-Some bookkeeping businesses specialize in working with certain types of businesses, like businesses in the financial industry, small businesses, or large corporations.
+At the basic level, bookkeeping businesses market to business owners who need professional help to maintain and prepare their financial statements and records.
+Some bookkeeping businesses specialize in working with certain businesses, like businesses in the financial industry, small businesses, or large corporations.

 Skills, experience, and education useful in running a bookkeeping business

-While a bookkeeper won’t need a business degree to start a bookkeeping business, certain skills and experiences can increase the business’ chance of being a success.
+While a bookkeeper won’t need a business degree to start a bookkeeping business, certain skills and experiences can increase the business’ chance of success.